 After cavity treatment, you’re left with a hole in your tooth.
-To bring your tooth back to its previous shape, your dentist places fillings in the space.
+So your dentist places fillings in the space to bring your tooth back to its previous shape.
 Fillings are made of composite resin and customized to match the shade of your natural tooth for a discrete solution to correct tooth decay.

 To prevent further damage from occurring, you must seek treatment for your dental problems as soon as possible.
 The longer you wait to address these issues, the more complicated and expensive the restorative procedures will be.
 Schedule your complimentary consultation with Dentistry at East Piedmont today, and we’ll get your smile back in shape in no time!

 Originally published December 2018 and updated March 2022.